pandaloan/startup/notes.md

     CTRL-C - Kill the currently running command

+The chmod (short for change mode) command is used to manage file system access permissions on Unix and Unix-like systems.
+There are three basic file system permissions, or modes, to files and directories:
+    read (r)
+    write (w)
+    execute (x)
+Each mode can be applied to these classes:
+    user (u)
+    group (g)
+    other (o)
+The user is the account that owns the file.
+The group that owns the file may have other accounts on the system as members.
+The remaining class, other (sometimes referred to as world), means all other accounts on the system.
+You can view the modes on files and directories by executing this command: ls -l

+One of the primary purposes of a console application is to view the files on the computer.
+The files on a computer are organized into a tree structure of nodes called directories.
+At any given point in time your console is located at one of the directories in the file system.
+You can see which directory you are in with the pwd (present working directory) command.

+➜  pwd

+/Users/student/byu//webprogramming260

+Vim stuff:
+To use VI, open your console and change directory to one that holds some code you want to work on.
+For example, if you wanted to edit index.html you would type: vi index.html
+The following short list of commands should allow you to do most of what you will ever want to do in VIM. keystroke 	meaning
+:h 	help
+i 	enter insert mode.
+This will allow you to type and delete text.
+Use ESC to exit insert mode.
+No other commands will work while in insert mode. u 	undo
+CTRL-r 	redo
+gg 	go to beginning of file
+G 	go to end of file
+/ 	search for text that you type after / n 	next search match
+N 	previous search match
+v 	visually select text
+y 	yank or copy selected text to clipboard p 	paste clipboard
+CTRL-wv 	Split window vertically
+CTRL-ww 	Toggle windows
+CTRL-wq 	Close current window
+:e 	Open a file.
+Type ahead available.
+If you open a directory you can navigate it in the window :w 	write file (save)
+:q 	quit.
+Use :q! to exit without saving

+The great thing about learning these commands is that you will find that they work with a lot of the POSIX console programs.
+For example, with the file viewing utility less you can use G and gg to jump to the top and bottom of a file.
+Here is a cheat sheet if you want to see all the commands.

+wget - Downloading files with wget is easy.
+Type wget followed by the file URL you wish to download to your command prompt app, and the download should begin after you press enter.

+nano: Opening and Creating Files
+To open an existing file or to create a new file, type nano followed by the file name: nano filename

 32. A DNS A record is the most fundamental type of DNS record.
 The A stands for “Address,” and it’s used to point a domain name to an IP address or host.
 You can only use an A record when you want to point to an IPv4 address.
 An AAAA record is required if you wish to direct your domain to an IPv6 address.

 The DNS A record points a domain name like google.com to the IP address of itsDNS hosting server, in this case, “74.125.224.147.”
 While most sites have a single A DNS record, it’s possible to have multiple records.